PrintfvsCout/Config/README.md

 # Specialization

 </summary>
-My main focus and 4 years of startup experience is in web-based applications with **Next.js** and React **JS/TS**.
-I have 1 year of experience working with **Flutter** on mobile applications, so my approach for web applications is always mobile-first.
+My main focus and 4 years of startup experience is in web-based applications with Next.js and React JS/TS.
+I have 1 year of experience working with Flutter on mobile applications, so my approach for web applications is always mobile-first.
 My primary focus is the fintech industry as well as AI and Web3 projects or any web project using React.
 I do not have any experience working with AI projects or Web3, but I am a fast learner and can easily catch on.

+&nbsp;

 I enjoy architecting React projects and simplifying any codebase.
 My experience also consists of **system design** as well.
 When I write code, I heavily borrow elements from functional programming, especially writing pure functions that are easy to test and maintain.
 </details>

 <details>
 <summary>